Pronunciation of 'Herpesviridae'

 English (United States)

-A family of viruses that includes herpes simplex virus, varicella-zoster virus, Epstein-Barr virus, and others, responsible for various diseases in humans and animals.
+A family of viruses that includes herpes simplex virus, varicella-zoster virus, Epstein-Barr virus, and others, known for causing diseases in humans and animals.